DrKRR/Performance-Analysis-of-Raspberry-Pi-Pico-Boards/README.md

 ## Analysis and Insights:
 > ### Performance of Raspberry Pi Pico RP2040 and Raspberry Pi Pico W RP2040 The Raspberry Pi Pico outperforms the Raspberry Pi Pico W consistently.
 At 250 MHz, Pico RP2040(ARM Cortex-M0) takes an execution time of 0.892816s, while the Pico W takes 1.137592s, making the Pico W approximately 1.27 times slower.
+This may be due to the overhead on the CPU due to the Wireless and BlueTooth interfaces.